collabnix/dockerlabs/advanced/bestpractices/docker-in-production-1.md

-# The Better Way To Deploy Your Production web services With Docker & Docker compose, Docker Netwoking
+Best Practices to Deploy Your Production Web Services using Docker

 ## Tested Infrastructure